Strengthening intercultural understanding through the arts…

-Since 1977 Visiting Arts has worked with some of the world’s most innovative emerging contemporary artists in programmes that engage and inspire young people, communities and future professionals.
-Visiting Arts became an independent charitable organisation in 2001 and has developed its role to facilitate high quality international relationships between artists and cultural professionals.
+Since 1977, Visiting Arts has worked with some of the world’s most innovative emerging contemporary artists in programmes that foster understanding and compassion between cultures through international artistic exchange, and engage and inspire young people, communities and future professionals.
+Visiting Arts became an independent charitable organisation in 2001, focusing on three main strands of work involving information and knowledge sharing, artistic and professional development, and bridging connections for artists and cultural professionals.

-We have a wide group of associates representing some of the most experienced and diverse cultural operators in the UK and beyond, cultivated over decades of support to the sector, through which we develop our work and believe that high quality intelligence about placement of artistic work abroad exists in the expertise and experience of this vibrant and growing community.
+Visiting Arts associates represent some of the most experienced and diverse cultural operators in the UK and beyond, cultivated over decades of support to the sector.
 Working with a range of partners including the Department for Culture, Media and Sport, Gulbenkian Foundation and Ministries of Culture across the globe, Visiting Arts has conducted research around international cultural leadership including trends in and barriers to international working and needs analysis.

 “Visiting Arts through my career has picked me up and given me wonderful insights to artists and cultures round the world, most recently in an unforgettable trip to Iran.
 They have changed my world…” Ruth Mackenzie CBE, Artistic Director